Ors1mer/QuadcastRGB/nix/manpage.md

 specified mode

 **-s**
-: Set speed of a gradient/animation, integer 1-10 (5 by
+: Set speed of a gradient/animation, integer 1-100 (81 by default).
-default).
 Ignored in solid mode

+**-d**
+: Set delay for the blink mode, integer 1-100 (10 by default).
+Ignored in all other modes

 # EXAMPLES
 **quadcastrgb solid**